How to Help Yourself

 If someone's perfume or other odors set off your migraine, reach for a soothing scent like mint or coffee beans.
 A sniff of the substitute scent can block the smell that causes pain and may head off an attack.

-Speaking of scents, some smells may help dull headaches.
+Some smells may help dull headaches.
 Peppermint may make you less aware of pain, and lavender may lower your anxiety.
 You can apply them in their oil form to your temples or the inside of your wrist.

 Turn Up the Heat